CHIP0K/DevOps-tools/shell-scripts/mysql/README.md

 ## for only script

-If you have to convert a single table: set variable DB_TABLE=tablename If commenting DB_TABLE, this is a script to convert all tables in the database If you have to convert a single table with a primary key: set variable PRIMARY_INDEX_KEY=primary_key
+If you have to convesion a single table: set variable DB_TABLE=tablename If commenting DB_TABLE, this is a script to convesion all tables in the database If you have to convesion a single table with a primary key: set variable PRIMARY_INDEX_KEY=primary_key

 ### Example import to elasticsearch with usage logstash